A balanced week of workouts includes cardio and weightlifting; these are the fundamentals of a solid gym routine, but why are they both necessary?

 Delayed onset muscle soreness (or DOMS) is normal and expected if you’re new to exercise.
 Even the most experienced lifters will encounter severe DOMS after skipping a few workouts.
 When you perform strenuous exercise, the body reacts accordingly.
 DOMS is a type 1 muscle strain.
 The fibres within the muscle stretch and tear, forming micro-abrasions that attribute to soreness.

 This type of ‘injury’ results in minor to moderate muscle fibre damage.
 However, this strain is nothing too serious.
 The body recovers in a matter of days, and no long-term damage is done.
 In fact, the body grows stronger after it has repaired itself!

 However, leg day DOMS can still be gruelling and painful to deal with.

-You’ll feel leg DOMS one to three days after exercise, and the severity of it can vary.
+You’ll feel leg DOMS one to three days post exercise, and the severity of it can vary.
 DOMS can slightly limit your range of motion, but it can also feel so severe that walking becomes downright agonising!

 Why DOMS Is So Intense on Leg Day